Mirwais Azizi: Career

 In 2007, Azizi established Azizi Developments.
 A year prior, he founded Azizi Bank, which became one of the largest commercial financial institutions in Afghanistan.
 He also acquired Bakhtar Bank (now Islamic Bank of Afghanistan) which is one of the fastest growing banks in Afghanistan.

 Azizi Developments started selling off-plan properties in Dubai until the 2008 financial crisis.
 The majority of buyers could not continue payments and Azizi instructed that their deposits be handed back.

 In 2013, Azizi Developments resumed the construction of projects.
 Presently, the company has more than 200 projects under various stages of development with a current portfolio in Dubai valued over AED 45 billion.
 The Azizi Hotak Group, which he started with an initial investment of $80 million, operates in 10 countries.

 He has served on the board of trustees for American University of Afghanistan, the first non-profit higher education institution in Afghanistan.

 Azizi owned a number of companies such as Azizi Investments, Azizi Developments, Azizi Bank, Bakhtar Bank (now as Islamic Bank of Afghanistan).

 Personal life

-He is married to Parigul, with whom he has 7 children, including Farhad Azizi, Fawad Azizi, and Jawad Azizi.
+He is married to Parigul, with whom he has seven children.